vorce/lasso/README.md

 - `iex -S mix phx.server`
 - Go to [`localhost:4000`](http://localhost:4000) in your browser

+### Admin area

+There is a minimal admin page where you can see some stats about current lassos on [/admin](http://localhost:4000/admin).
+This page is protected by basic auth, the credentials can be configured in `config.exs`.
+By default the password is read from the environment variable `ADMIN_PASSWORD`.

 ## Building a release

 Yay for [releases](https://hexdocs.pm/mix/Mix.Tasks.Release.html) in Elixir 1.9.